Home » Posts tagged 'erosion'

 Soil salinity and erosion

-Preface.
+Soil salinity and erosion Preface.
 Civilizations fail when their soils are ruined or eroded.
 One way conquerors made sure that those they enslaved during wars was to salt their land and burn their homes so they had nowhere to escape to.
-Erosion is an even larger nation killer, since not all soils are prone to salinity.
-These issues are also discussed in my post “Peak Soil”.
+Erosion is an even larger nation killer, since not all soils are prone to […]

 The First Recorded Ecological Collapse in History and How it Was Misunderstood.

+The First Recorded Ecological Collapse in History and How it Was Misunderstood.
 The Goddess Inanna in her full regalia as depicted on a Sumerian cylinder seal.
 On the left, Ninshubur (the Queen of the East) Inanna’s second in command.
 Inanna is sometimes called the “Goddess of Love,” but she was no gentle lady.
-She was known to tame lions, use weapons, fight her enemies, and, sometimes, devour their corpses.
-Among her several feats, one is to have smashed an entire mountain with her mighty mace.
-It may be the first historical record of an ecological collapse
+She was known to […]

 Soil Erosion and Its Monetary Cost